rafaeladev/OPC-Kasa/README.md

 # PROJET GUIDILINES

-Step 4 : Home page (SASS and map function in the locations list)
+Step 5 : About page (SASS and useEffect for collapse buttons)

 # Getting Started with Create React App